voyeg3r/dotfaster/vim/wiki/dicasvim.md

     /\v^##@!

-find "other" just preceded by some
+Find "other" just preceded by some

     /\v(some)@<=other

 ## Another vim regex example
-Supose you have
+Suppose you have

     otherthingsbaz
     otherthingsbaz